Sunday, October 15, 2023

 (a) Rafique was running fast. (change into an interrogative sentence)

-Ans:- Was not Rafique running fast ?
+Ans:- Was Rafique running fast ?

 (b) The boy would never forget the exciting incident. (change into an affirmative sentence)